hazelcast/hazelcast/site/docs/design-docs/016-event-reordering.md

 ![Events Getting Reordered](assets/events_getting_reordered.svg)

-In this document we describe ways to avoid the usage of round-robin edges and still preserve the performance potential of the previous implementation.
+In this document, we describe ways to avoid the usage of round-robin edges and still preserve the performance potential of the previous implementation.